 Curtains are tough to pick sometimes because they’re semi-permanent (not many people change their curtains monthly) and they can be costly.
-Unless of course, you have the elusive money tree, and again, please tell me your address if so.
 However, you don’t have to spend a fortune to pull your room together with curtains – Follow along to see what I came up with for 11 budget-friendly modern farmhouse curtains.

 Budget-Friendly Modern Farmhouse Curtains